Frequently Asked Questions

 Once all documents have been submitted, the Admissions Office will contact parents to schedule an Admissions Test.
 Prior to the testing appointment, a one-time, non-refundable Admissions Testing Fee of 4,000 Baht (per child) will be charged.
 The receipt of payment is required before testing begins.

-Preschool – Grade 1: Student will sit in a screening session, which includes observation and assessment of the child’s language and communication skills and behavior, as well as a parent interview with the Director of Pupil Services.
+PreK 2 – Grade 1: Student will sit in a screening session, which includes observation and assessment of the child’s language and communication skills and behavior, as well as a parent interview with the Director of Pupil Services.
 One or both parents must be present for this session.

 Grades 2 – 10: Students will sit for Measures of Academic Progress (MAP) in Reading and Mathematics, plus RIS Writing test.
 Students are not allowed to use calculators or dictionaries for these tests.

-Grade 11 – 12: Students will sit for Metropolitan Achievement Test (MAT) in Reading Comprehension, in addition to RIS Writing Test and Mathematics Test.
+Grades 11 – 12: Students will sit for Metropolitan Achievement Test (MAT) in Reading Comprehension, in addition to RIS Writing Test and Mathematics Test.
 Students are not allowed to use calculators or dictionaries for these tests.

 English Language Development (ELD) Students: Students who have not been attending an international school for a minimum of 3 years, where English is the language of instruction, will sit for WIDA-ACCESS Placement Test (WAPT), which covers Listening, Reading, Speaking, and Writing, administered by ELD faculty member.

-Special Needs (SN) Students: The RIS Special Needs Program is based on the reality that students vary in their ability, achievement, motivation, interest, and that individuals learn best with programs that provide challenges in a supportive and stimulating environment.
+Learning Support Students: The RIS Special Needs Program is based on the reality that students vary in their ability, achievement, motivation, interest, and that individuals learn best with programs that provide challenges in a supportive and stimulating environment.
 The program is designed to help all students develop the skills to access the general school curriculum.
 Individual student needs are met in the regular classroom with support provided in the form of Special Needs teachers and subject teachers working collaboratively.
 Those without current (within the previous 12 months) psychological testing results will need to undergo a psychological or educational evaluation by RIS psychologist.